mlswg/mls-protocol/draft-ietf-mls-protocol.md

 member joining the group as well as to define its Tree Hash.)

-If, on the other hand, V is the leaf U and its LeafNode has `leaf_node_source` set to `commit`, then the Parent Hash of P (with V's sibling as co-path child) is stored in the `parent_hash` field.
+If, on the other hand, V is the leaf U and its LeafNode has `leaf_node_source` set to `commit`, then the Parent Hash of P (with V's sibling as copath child) is stored in the `parent_hash` field.
 This is true in particular of the LeafNode object sent in the `leaf_node` field of an UpdatePath.
 The signature of such a LeafNode thus also attests to which keys the group member introduced into the ratchet tree and